wwebdev/nextjs-blog-template/README.md

 - In general you can just browse through the repository to get a better understanding on how things work - I left comments on the most important parts.

-- The most important page infos can be set in the `/content/meta.js`.
+- The most important page infos and the navigation can be set in the `/content/meta.js`.
 They are used on various places around the website.

 - To add a new blog post create an entry in the `/content/posts.js`.
 Then you can create the corresponding page under `pages/*.js`.
 The structure of the pages is up to you.
 Have a look at the demo pages in `/pages/blog/` to see how the layout works.

 - You can assign categories to blog posts.
 Then use the PostList component to render the posts based on the category.
 Have a look at `/pages/index.js` to see how it works.

 - The colors and theming can be updated by changing the `/styles/variables.css`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)